-- 31.1.
-The City shall maintain personnel files for each employee in the bargaining unit.
+- 30.1 The City shall maintain personnel files for each employee in the bargaining unit.
 Access to such files shall be limited to the employee, the employee's department head, and the City in conjunction with the proper administration of the City's affairs and/or supervision of the employee.
 Information in the employee's personnel file is confidential and will only be released or made available pursuant to the employee's authorization, court order, or subpoena.
-The employee shall immediately be informed of the existence of any court order or subpoena requesting release of information from the file prior to such release. - 31.2.
-There shall be only one official personnel file regarding each employee.
-Each employee shall be informed of the existence and location of the file, and the employee shall have the right to inspect this file during regular business hours. - 31.3.
-The employee's supervisor for both permanent and probationary employees shall complete performance evaluations.
-Permanent employees shall be evaluated annually on or about their anniversary date of employment, or may be issued a special performance evaluation at any time at the discretion of the department head. - 31.4.
-Probationary employees shall be evaluated at least twice prior to completion of the probationary period. - 31.5.
-Performance evaluations are used for employee development.
-Performance evaluations are designed to instruct employees as to how they may better meet their job objectives, and shall reflect specific written job related expectations - 31.6.
-Every employee shall be given an opportunity to read and sign performance evaluations prior to placement of such evaluation in the employee's personnel file.
-Each employee shall receive a copy of the performance evaluation and shall have the right to discuss the evaluation with his/her supervisor as well as file written comments pertaining to the content of the evaluation with thirty (30) days of the employee's review.
+The employee shall immediately be informed of the existence of any court order or subpoena requesting release of information from the file prior to such release. - 30.2 There shall be only one official personnel file regarding each employee.
+Each employee shall be informed of the existence and location of the file, and the employee shall have the right to inspect this file during regular business hours. - 30.3 The employee's supervisor for both permanent and probationary employees shall complete performance evaluations.
+Permanent employees shall be evaluated annually on or about their anniversary date of employment or promotion to a new position, or may be issued a special performance evaluation at any time at the discretion of the department head. - 30.4 Probationary employees shall be evaluated at least twice prior to completion of the probationary period. - 30.5 Performance evaluations are used for employee development.
+Performance evaluations are designed to instruct employees as to how they may better meet their job objectives, and shall reflect specific written job-related expectations. - 30.6 Every employee shall be given an opportunity to read and sign performance evaluations prior to placement of such evaluation in the employee's personnel file.
+Each employee shall receive a copy of the performance evaluation and shall have the right to discuss the evaluation with his/her supervisor as well as file written comments pertaining to the content of the evaluation within thirty (30) days of the employee's review.

-ARTICLE 32.
-LAYOFF / SENIORITY.
+ARTICLE 31, LAYOFF / SENIORITY.

-32.1.
-POSITIONS TO BE ELIMINATED.
-If the City determines the need for a reduction in its work force, written notice of not less than two (2) weeks shall be provided to regular employees to be laid off.
+31.1 POSITIONS TO BE ELIMINATED.
+If the City determines the need for a reduction in its workforce, written notice of not less than two (2) weeks shall be provided to those regular employees to be laid off.
 The City will determine the positions to be eliminated and the employees to be laid off within each affected job class.

-32.2.
-ORDER OF LAYOFF.
+31.2 ORDER OF LAYOFF.

-- 32.2.1.
-Initially the City shall consider employees for layoff in the inverse order of seniority.
-Seniority shall be determined on the basis of uninterrupted employment with the City in the employee's current class. - 32.2.2.
-When selecting which employee will be laid off, the City will review the qualifications of the employee with the least seniority in the affected job class.
-If the City finds the employee has qualifications not possessed by and employee with the next greater seniority, and the qualifications are essential to the successful performance of the job, the City may layoff the employee with the higher seniority. - 32.2.3.
-Qualifications to be considered in determining exceptions to seniority order shall include knowledge, skill, ability, and certificates required for job functions to be assigned to the remaining staff, as well as previous experience in performing the essential functions of the position. - 32.2.4.
-In the event of equal seniority and qualifications within job class, total seniority within the department shall prevail.
+- 31.2.1 Initially the City shall consider employees for layoff in the inverse order of seniority.
+Seniority shall be determined on the basis of uninterrupted employment with the City in the employee's current class. - 31.2.2 When selecting which employee will be laid off, the City will review the qualifications of the employee with the least seniority in the affected job class.
+If the City finds the employee has qualifications not possessed by the employee with the next greater seniority, and the qualifications are essential to the successful performance of the job, the City may lay off the employee with the higher seniority. - 31.2.3 Qualifications to be considered in determining exceptions to seniority order shall include knowledge, skill, ability, and certificates required for job functions to be assigned to the remaining staff, as well as previous experience in performing the essential functions of the position. - 31.2.4 In the event of equal seniority and qualifications within job class, total seniority within the department shall prevail.

-32.3.
+31.3.
 APPEAL PROCEDURE.